 Does America have more cats or dogs?

-Okay, let’s start with the facts.
-According to the AVMA, in 2011, cats outnumbered dogs approximately 74.1 million to 70 million in US households.
-So while the number of dogs in US households has recently surged, cats continue to be America’s most popular pet.
+According to the AVMA, in 2017/2018, dogs outnumbered cats approximately 77.8 million to 58 million in US households.
+So, while the number of dogs in US households has surged since 2011, cats continue to be very popular, and there tend to be more cats than dogs in their respective households.
 Why then, do cats receive less veterinary care?
 Are they really healthier?

 The barriers to veterinary care for cats